KennethYoel/JottrDemo/README.md

 Now to make reading the API key and using it in the code as easy as possible, I've wrapped it in a computed property.
 This will also give us the opportunity to perform some error handling.
 You'll find the code within Model/APIClient/OpenAIConnector.swift file and I've named it openAIKey.
 You may be wondering why I've added this step?
-Because I want you too see how hard it was creating this app.
+Because I want you too see how hard it was in creating this app.

 After all that just run the app and hopefully you'll be able to generate some stories.